 A – Absolutely not.
-Call us Monday – Saturday from 9-5 (8pm on Thursdays) at 834-2281 x.3 and we’ll get it done for you.
+Call us Monday – Saturday from 9-5 at 914-834-2281 x.3 and we’ll get it done for you.
 If you know of someone who might need our help, please encourage them to contact us.

 Q – Extension 3?

 Q – How does it work?

 A – Place a hold on what you want.
 When it is ready for pickup you will get a phone call, email or text.
 Go to this page to schedule a pickup.
 Your item(s) will be in a paper bag with the name of the person who placed the hold on a table in front of the Library at the appointed time.